AJVR Original Research

 Supplementary materials (uploaded separately from the manuscript file)

 • Are used for additional materials that are not essential to the understanding of the article but provide an important expansion of the article contents.
-Examples include diet or feedstuff composition or nucleotide sequences, extended descriptions of experimental methods or statistical analyses, additional supporting data or results (eg, tables and figures), copies of survey instruments or questionnaires, and videos of procedures.
+Examples include diet or feedstuff composition, nucleotide sequences, extended descriptions of experimental methods or statistical analyses, additional supporting data or results (eg, tables and figures), copies of survey instruments or questionnaires, and videos of procedures.
 Such materials will not appear in the article but will be posted on the journal's website.
-Publication of supplementary materials is at the discretion of the scientific editors.

 • Are prepared in compliance with the general guidelines for manuscript style.